Set up your Azure environment

 Authenticate with Azure Resource Manager

-Use the following command in your CLI to sign in:
+Use the following command to sign in:

 az login